 But back to the Orangutan, if you were gone see the Orangutan at the feeding platforms, I recommend you to do it during the early feeding season, since the later one often get very crowded with domestic tourists, visiting from Medan.

-If you’re into photography, there’s a big change your best photos will be from the feeding station since your able to get closer to the Orangutan.
+If you’re into photography, there’s a big change your best photos will be from the feeding station since you are able to get closer to the Orangutan.

 But you should defiantly do the rainforest hike to and see the Orangutang in their natural habitat.

 The trek through the rainforest starts literally 5min from Bukit Lawang, its start just behind some of the guesthouses and begins with a steep climb.

 The hike itself is great; it’s pretty easy but also very humid, so be sure to bring a lot of drinking water.

 Unfortunately, my trek around the rain forest got a bit ruined by the guide, we did manage to 4 Orangutan in the wild, but we didn’t see a single another animal.
 Why?
 Because my guide was walking around listening to loud music from his phone, the change of seeing other animals are quite small, but this didn’t help much at least.

 Also, be sure to be in a small group when walking around the rainforest, we came across a few backpacker groups that were more than 20 people in the group, Young backpackers with a pre-booked tour through a European travel agency.

-They didn’t see any wild Orangutang at all, they were more much interested in taking selfies, and drinking the vodka they had brought with them.
+They didn’t see any wild Orangutang at all, and they were more much interested in taking selfies and drinking the vodka they had brought with them.
 Idiots.